FREQUENTLY ASKED QUESTIONSA COLLECTION OF COMMON QUESTIONS AND ANSWERS

 What if you die?

-Okay, maybe not DIE, per say, but what if you're super sick?
+Okay, maybe not DIE, per se, but what if you're super sick or test positive for Covid?

 In over a decade and a half of shooting weddings, I have never missed a wedding for any reason.
 Please know that I take the responsibility of shooting your wedding extremely seriously, and wouldn't just "call in sick" without a very grave, serious reason behind it.
-If that were to happen, we would find you a replacement photographer at the same skill level that I possess.
+If that were to happen, we would find you a replacement photographer at the same skill level that I possess and my second photographer would also be attending your event.
 If this is something that concerns you, please contact the studio and we can chat!
 I promise that this is a situation that we plan for carefully, and hope we never have to execute that plan!

 When should we book you for our wedding?